jsaldaza/cypress-login-dashboard-ci-demo/README.md

 Built by [@jsaldaza](https://github.com/jsaldaza) with the goal of sharing Cypress testing knowledge and best practices.

->If this project helped you learn something, consider giving it a star!
+> If this project helped you learn something, consider giving it a star!

 ---

 ## 📱 License

 MIT License.
 Feel free to fork and contribute!

----